We respect the fundamental rights of all people to live and work in environments that foster ingenuity, accord and vitality.

 We are evolving shopping centres into culturally relevant, ever-evolving community hubs.
 The core objective of this strategy is to create places that evoke a town centre feel and encourage meaningful experiences that meet diverse needs, both now and in the years to come.

 We recognise that the needs of those visiting our centres have changed in response to a multitude of macro forces, with locals now demanding more convenience, diversity, and depth of experience from the assets we hold.
-By evolving our centres to ensure they remain highly relevant and valued destination for our local communities, we are ensuring long-term sustainable returns for our investors.
+By evolving our centres to ensure they remain highly relevant and valued destinations for our local communities, we are ensuring long-term sustainable returns for our investors.

 We are extending our thinking in place creation to consider our assets more as multi-purpose destinations that serve the whole of life needs (health and wellbeing betterment, learning and education, entertainment and leisure) of the communities in which we operate.
-This approach will manifest itself in different ways because for our assets to remain compelling and engaging they must be reflective of the unique values, attitudes and aspirations of our communities.
+This approach will manifest itself in different ways because for our assets to remain compelling and engaging they must be reflective of the unique values, attitudes and aspirations of our local communities.

-For QIC GRE, much of our work centres on relationships.
+For QICGRE, much of our work centres on relationships.
 Fostering positive, working associations with those who influence or are influenced by our assets is critical to our success.

 We approach the way we engage with our stakeholders by seeking to view the work we do through their lens and understanding their needs and priorities throughout the lifecycle of our assets.